-Land release is the process of applying all reasonable effort to identify an area containing a hazard and remove all suspicion of mines/ERW through non-technical survey, technical survey and clearance.
+Land release is the process of making every reasonable effort to identify an area containing a hazard, and remove all suspicion of mines/ERW through non-technical survey, technical survey and clearance.
 The land release process generally commences with non-technical survey, before progressing onto technical survey and then to clearance only when the actual mined area has been defined.

-The application of the full land release process to mine action provides greater efficiency as it focuses on better defining the actual mined areas through survey efforts before clearance assets are employed.
-Areas that are found to not contain a hazard during the survey process are released from suspicion of containing a hazard.
-Releasing these areas through improved survey contributes to considerable cost savings as opposed to conducting clearance over entire areas.
+The application of the full land release process to mine action provides greater efficiency, as it focuses on better defining the actual mined areas through survey efforts, before clearance assets are employed.
+Areas that are found to not contain a hazard during the survey process are cancelled or released from suspicion.
+Releasing these areas through improved survey contributes to considerable cost savings, as opposed to conducting clearance over entire areas.

 Efficiency gain is the main advantage of applying the full land release process to contracting in mine action.
-Structuring contracts to allow the release of land through survey, as well as clearance, provides better value for money for the contracting agent and also allows the contractor to use their assets to their full capability without financial disadvantage.
+Structuring contracts to allow the release of land through survey and clearance, provides better value for money for the contracting agent, and also allows the contractor to use their assets to their full capacity without financial disadvantage.